Chappelle's Show: Season 3: "The Lost Episodes" (2006)

-Third-season delays

-2004
+Third season delays and The Lost Episodes

-During a June 2004 stand-up performance in Sacramento, California, Chappelle left the stage due to audience members interrupting the show by shouting, "I'm Rick James, bitch!," which became a catchphrase from the popular "Rick James" sketch.
+During a June 2004 stand-up performance in Sacramento, California, Chappelle left the stage due to audience members interrupting the show by shouting, "I'm Rick James, bitch!," a catchphrase from the popular "Rick James" sketch.
 After a few minutes, Chappelle returned and continued by saying, "The show is ruining my life."
 He stated that he disliked working "20 hours a day" and that the popularity of the show was making it difficult for him to continue his stand-up career which was "the most important thing" to him.
 He also told the audience: